 - Cost of living: Even though your workplace may be around that area, ensure that you research the cost of living.
 Is the cost of food expensive?
 What of fuel and other utilities?
 Are the costs one that would not cripple your income?
 If it is, you can find other alternative locations or ask for a salary raise.

-- Job opportunities for your spouse: If a job transfer for one means the loss of job for another, it’s essential you get on right away with looking for another job around the area for your spouse, no matter how small, till he/she stands on his feet.
+- Job opportunities for your spouse: If a job transfer for one means the loss of a job for another, it’s essential you get on right away with looking for another job around the area for your spouse, no matter how small, till he/she stands on his feet.
 This way, it will relieve a bit of the financial burden.
-Drop in his/her CV, make calls and send letters!
+Drop in his/her CV, make calls, and send letters!
 You never know what opportunities are lurking around.

-Also, suggestions for restaurants, local businesses, places of worship, recreational centers and other places can be found on the internet.
+Also, suggestions for restaurants, local businesses, places of worship, recreational centers, and other places can be found on the internet.
 It’s just a click away.

 2. Visit your new state and find a home

 It's very advisable to visit your new state at least once to have a feel of what staying there entails.
 You can also use this time to verify the things and places you researched on the internet.
 Also, ideally, you would want to find a place before making preparations.
 Most times our wealth of knowledge is limited to certain areas, so it is safer to hire a realtor to explain the rudiments of buying a house.
-Hiring one is essential as they are already familiar with the marketplace and will help guide you through the house hunting process.
+Hiring one is essential as they are already familiar with the marketplace and will help guide you through the house-hunting process.
 This will prevent you from hopping from one place to another and streamlines your options.
 Ensure you get quotations from two or more dealers to weigh their prices and make the best choice

 3. Plan, plan, plan!

 Nothing in life ever succeeds without a plan.
 It's highly essential that you draft a plan as moving to another state would not be cheap.
-Start with how much you are willing to spend on the move, then carefully outline the different expenses – cost of acquiring a new home, school fees, hiring trucks and the different payments you may have to make – you can also find out if your employer is willing to cover part of the moving costs for you
+Start with how much you are willing to spend on the move, then carefully outline the different expenses – the cost of acquiring a new home, school fees, hiring trucks, and the different payments you may have to make – you can also find out if your employer is willing to cover part of the moving costs for you.

 4. Research moving companies